If you’re looking to make money without much effort, consider taking online surveys for money.

 - Minimum to collect: $30

 There are many ways to earn rewards using InboxDollars, providing plenty of options for people who want more than just a survey site.
-And this site pays in cash instead of points, which is a bit of a bonus.
+And this site pays in cash!

 For example, you can get paid to watch videos and participate in sweepstakes.
 Here’s how it works: brands pay InboxDollars to display short pieces of their content like product features and trailers.
 The brands pay InboxDollars, which then passes the money directly to participants who watch entire clips.
 These videos are sometimes paired with surveys, too, for added engagement.